Sing Smarter: 10 Great Ways to Teach Yourself to Sing

 Private lessons are expensive!

-And while singing lessons are the best way to improve your voice, the internet has made it easier than ever to teach yourself to sing.
+And while singing lessons are the best way to improve your voice, the internet has made it easier than ever to teach yourself to sing for free.

 So if you can’t afford private lessons right now, teaching yourself to sing online is one of the best ways to get started.

-As a voice teacher, I’ve worked with a lot of students who taught themselves at first.
+As a voice teacher giving singing lessons for beginners, I’ve worked with a lot of students who taught themselves at first.

-And while some are more successful than others, you can’t go wrong by starting off with the correct singing techniques.
+And while some are more successful than others when it comes to self-taught singing, you can’t go wrong by starting off with the correct singing techniques.

 Step #1: The Right Posture for Singing

-Fixing your posture is one of the easiest things you can do to teach yourself to sing better.
+Fixing your posture is one of the quickest and easiest things you can do to learn how to sing better.

-I’ve had lots of students whose voices are improved immediately just by fixing their posture.
+Well, believe it or not, nearly all of those students improved their voices immediately just by fixing their posture.

 So if you’re having trouble getting the right vocal tone and power you want, start with posture.